symfony/symfony1-docs/tutorial/en/deprecated.markdown

     Propel builder classes have been ported to Propel 1.4's new behaviors system

-The following classes have been removed in symfony 1.3:
+The following classes have been deprecated in symfony 1.3:

   * `sfCommonFilter`: see the "Removal of the common filter" section of the UPGRADE_TO_1_3 file for more information about the consequences and how to